fachrioktavian/CManager/README.md

 - dhclient
 - pkill

 To make you easier in installing DCM, just use install.sh script.
-You just need to run it with `./install.sh`
+You just need to run it with `sudo ./install.sh`

 ##Documentation
 Don't forget to run dcm as with `sudo dcm`, type `help` inside DCM to get information about available commands